canonic-epicure/task-extjs/README.md

 Name
 ====

-Task.ExtJS - ExtJS framework, packaged in JSAN standard
+Task.ExtJS - ExtJS framework with some patches

 SYNOPSIS